-Global Food Certification Market is valued at USD 46512 Million in 2020 and expected to reach USD 6811.0 Million by 2027 with a CAGR of 5.6% over the forecast period.
+Global Food Certification Market is valued at USD 5.25 Billion in 2021 and expected to reach USD 8.16 Billion by 2028 with a CAGR of 6.5% over the forecast period.

 Certification of an entity in accordance with ISO 22000, HACCP, or any other food safety standard is one of the ways to ensure that the accredited organization has adopted a food safety management system and adhered to all processes, practices, goods, and facilities in accordance with the organization's food safety policy and ISO 22000 criteria.
 Food certification is available to all businesses, regardless of their size.
 The only criterion for obtaining a food certificate is to be a part of the food supply chain.
 To ensure that the food is safe for human consumption, the company must demonstrates its ability to monitor the hazards associated with food safety.
 The food certification will be given to the company if it is able to demonstrate such facts.
 If a company is accredited according to one of the food standards, it is believed that the quality and regulation of food hazards are in place, and the food generated by the food safety certified company is safe to eat.
 Food certification benefits the world's resource use, company earnings, higher-quality employment in the food sector, increased economic development, safer food insurance, lower rates of food borne disease, accurate documentation of techniques, practices, and methods, and the possible harmonization of national food standards.
 The global demand for food certification is being strengthened by the rapid development of food sectors, rising need of safe food and other factors.

 During Covid-19 pandemic, the careful steps taken by governments of different nations have led the temporary suspension of organizations and temporarily paused development of new food industries and work of existing food industries which have shown some decline impact on the market growth.
 However, the increasing awareness towards rising need of food safety and growing number of rules and regulations regarding food certification requirement have increased demand of food certification.